NedaAssem/Driving_License_Management_System_DVLD/README.md

 ---

-## ⚙️ Main Features
+## 🚗 Features

-- Manage people, drivers, and user information
+- **User Management:** Add, update, delete, or freeze user accounts with role-based permissions.
+- **Person Management:** Register new people and manage their personal information.
+- **License Services:**
-- Add, renew, and replace driving licenses
+  - Issue new driving licenses for various categories.
+  - Renew, replace lost or damaged licenses.
+  - Release detained licenses.
-- Handle detained and international licenses
+  - Issue international driving licenses.
+- **Application Management:** Create and track service requests with unique application numbers and fees.
+- **Testing & Scheduling:**
+  - Schedule vision, written, and practical driving tests.
-- Record and manage test results
+  - Record test results (pass/fail and score).
-- User login and authentication system
+  - Allow retesting for failed applicants after payment.
+- **Data Validation:** Ensure that each person has a unique national ID and no duplicate active license applications.
+- **Payment Management:** Handle and track service fees and test payments.
+- **Local Database (SQL Server):** Store all data locally using ADO.NET.
+- **Three-Tier Architecture:** Separation between UI, Business Logic, and Data Access layers for better organization and maintainability.

 ---